thekidnamedkd/thekidnamedkd/README.md

 🍟 I’m currently working on a web3 produts and creative coding<br/>
 🍔 Focused on digital and networked techologies, proliferating the meme<br/>
 🌯 I’d love to collaborate on creative fullstack projects, AI, civic tech<br/>
-🍜 Let's talk about art, justice, movies, journalism, and the basketball<br/>
+🍜 Let's talk about art, justice, movies, journalism, and basketball<br/>
 🥞 Pronouns: he/him/his<br/>
 <br />
 <br />